jonas-pettersson/fast-ai/README.md

 emacs config
 ```

-copy / paste the HostName (Public DNS) of your AWS instance
+copy / paste the HostName (Public DNS) of AWS instance

 Now it can look something like this:
 _Host aws-p2_